BE APART OF LAKE ONTARIO'S

-We are looking for boat owners that have boats that would be easy to get in and out of (Zodiac to 20 foot plus powerboats) that could be available on Sunday, August 17th, 2014 to a) provide lifeguards with a rescue station and/or to give some VIP's a lift to the city from the island.
-You will be responsible for getting to the island with your boat and for your own gas.
+We are looking for boat owners that have boats that would be easy to get in and out of (Zodiac to 20 foot plus powerboats) that could be available on Sunday, August 16th, 2015 to a) provide lifeguards with a rescue station and/or to give some VIP's a lift to the city from the island.
+You will be responsible for getting to the island with your boat and we will pay for your gas.

 Welcome Members of the Press